Pranavpro23/levelforge_env/README.md

 > *"Could a researcher write a paper about training on this?"* — Yes.
 Personality-aware procedural content generation via RLVR is an underexplored research direction.

 ---

+### Current Limitations & Future Work

+The trained model produces personality-differentiated **reasoning** reliably (brave focuses on danger, cautious on safety, explorer on branching) but tile placement output format is still evolving toward clean JSON edits.
+Future work would extend training steps and refine the system prompt to enforce stricter JSON-only output after `</think>` tags.

+The personality comparison image demonstrates visual differentiation achieved through the reward function's personality_match component — brave levels receive spikes/enemies, cautious levels receive coins only, explorer levels receive elevated coins and platforms.

+**Multi-agent extension (planned):** The environment architecture is designed for a two-agent loop — a Designer agent that proposes levels and a Player agent that attempts to navigate them and gives feedback.
+The Designer learns from the Player's performance; the Player adapts to increasingly harder levels from the Designer.
+Both improve each other in a self-play loop.
+The current single-agent implementation is the foundation for this — the reward function and curriculum system already support multi-agent evaluation without modification.
+This connects directly to Theme 1 (Multi-Agent) in addition to Theme 4 (Self-Improvement), making LevelForge naturally extensible across both tracks.

 ## Links